 - Attribution of the original article and author (with a link to the article)

 - Commentary and/or annotation.
 Frame the original article in a useful way to your readers by citing the content’s relevance to them, and provide your own analysis on the topic or issue at hand

 Draw in a quote from the original article, or even several quotes.
 The exact format can vary depending on the length of the original article and its topic.
-Be sure to pick a quote or stat that will surprise, educate or entertain your readers.
-This is your opportunity to bring in intelligent, outside voices, which is one of the main advantages of content curation.
+Be sure to pick a quote or stat that will surprise, educate, and/or entertain your readers.
+This is your opportunity to bring in intelligent outside voices—one of the main advantages of content curation.

-A CTA is necessary for any type of blog post, but is especially important with curated content.
+A call to action (CTA) is necessary for every blog post, but it’s especially important for curated content.
 Don’t leave readers hanging.
 Link to a piece of your content that helps expand their knowledge on the subject at hand.

 Offer readers a piece of gated content such as an eBook or a webinar to help generate new leads and nurture existing leads.
-Keeping leads engaged reinforces to them that you are catering to their needs and bringing them value on a consistent basis.
+Keeping leads engaged reinforces how you are catering to their needs and bringing them value on a consistent basis.

-Make sure the CTA is both eye-catching and appealing.
-Here are some great articles about creating CTAs that will convert:
+Make sure your CTA is both eye-catching and appealing.
+Here are some great articles about creating CTAs that convert: